FC Istiklol: Early years (2007–2009)

 Istiklol Dushanbe was established in November 2007, under the Presidency of Shohruh Saidov.
-In 2008, Istiklol competed in the Dushanbe Group of the Second Division under the guidance of head coach Kanoat Latifov, winning all 30 league games with a +154 goal difference and winning promotion to the Tajik League.
+In 2008, Istiklol competed in the Dushanbe Group of the Second Division under head coach Kanoat Latifov, winning all 30 league games with a +154 goal difference and winning promotion to the Tajik League.

 In 2009, in their debut in the Tajik League, led by new head coach Salohiddin Gafurov, the team finished fourth.
 The team had some experienced players and some young players mostly from Tajikistan national under-17 football team that won bronze in AFC U-17 Championship 2006 and reached round 16 at 2007 FIFA U-17 World Championship, winning two trophies – the traditional winter-spring tournament Rustam Doltabaev and the Tajik Cup.
 Dilshod Vasiev scored the club's first Tajik League goal in their 2–0 victory over Ravshan Kulob on 4 April 2009.

 2010s

 In 2010, under coach Alimzhon Rafikov the team won the Super Cup, the national cup and league.
 In the first Tajik Super Cup, defeating three-time national champion Vakhsh Qurghonteppa 2–0, following two goals from Dilshod Vasiev in extra time.
-In the final of the 2010 Tajik Cup, which traditionally takes place on October 5 – the birthday of the country's President Emomali Rahmon, Istiqlol with large score 5–0 defeated FK Khujand.
+In the final of the 2010 Tajik Cup, which traditionally takes place on 5 October – the birthday of the country's President Emomali Rahmon, Istiqlol with large score 5–0 defeated FK Khujand.
 Following victory in the 2010 Tajik League, FC Istiqlol qualified for the first time for both the CIS Cup and the 2011 AFC President's Cup.
 On 20 March 2012, Istiklol's contract with Rafikov had expired at the end of the 2011 season and they had decided not to renew it, with Mubin Ergashev taking over in a caretaker capacity.

 As of January 2014 the club's manager has been Mubin Ergashev.

 On 22 November 2015, Manuel Bleda scored the club's 500th league goal.
 Istiklol's 4–2 victory over Barki Tajik on 17 April 2016, saw the club stretch their unbeaten run in the Tajik League to 40 games, with their last defeat occurring in November 2013 against Khayr Vahdat.
 During this run Istiklol have scored 146 goals, conceding just 17.
 Also, the team was qualified for the 2015 AFC Cup final against Johor Darul Ta'zim F.C. of Malaysia, in which both teams were the finalist for the first time in the competition.
 Istiklol were defeated by the team with the score of 1–0 on the home soil in Dushanbe.